willstepp/writings/aura-dim/notes.md

+Epilogue: And then he goes.
+And the door closes.
+And the darkness and the silence returns.
+So then I return to the place I was.

+Prologue: Rewrite in First Person

 Do not abandon me in this wilderness.
 Do not abandon me in my days of needs.
 Come back to me.
 Father, please.
 In the wilderness I will wait for you.